 In two jam-packed days, Tyler Auerbacher and the team at Dippidi managed to wrangle 27 different sessions, 30+ speakers, and an incredible amount of quality content together for the Dippidi Deep Dive 2021 virtual conference.

-Attendees got a lot of value here—from a de facto free coaching session from Tom Ferry, branding advice from Gary Vaynerchuk, to the insane story of how The Broke Agent (the funniest brand in real estate) came to be from the founder himself, Eric Simon.
+Attendees got a lot of value here—from a de facto free coaching session from Tom Ferry, branding advice from Gary Vaynerchuk, to the incredible story of how The Broke Agent (the funniest brand in real estate) came to be from the founder himself, Eric Simon.
 If you couldn’t make it to Deep Dive this year, fear not.
 We put together 12 of our biggest takeaways from the conference.
 Here’s what we learned:

 1. Tom Ferry’s Blockbuster Prediction: 50% of Transactions Will Have a Referral Fee by 2023